Artwork Gallery [img: eyeruler]

 [img: akiras.jpg]

 Even more recent than the previous one, Akiras is a character that I met in Furcadia.
-We got along pretty well and our relationship has been in a strange intimate-but-not-quite stage.
-Anyway, I offered to make an artwork picturing how she'd like to see herself, and this is the result.
+I offered to make an artwork picturing how she'd like to see herself, and this is the result.
 I got the landscape from a small park in front of where my brother used to live in Curitiba, the Barigui Park.
-I'm not satisfied AT ALL with the muzzle in this drawing, just like I wasn't with the previous one, but I think I may try to redo it, although I'm always afraid of making it look worse : o
+I'm not satisfied AT ALL with the muzzle in this drawing, just like I wasn't with the previous one.

-What I call by poligonal-Paintbrushed view is a method to begin drawing by squares and triangles delimiting the area that something may occupy.
+What I called by poligonal-Paintbrushed view is a method I used to begin drawing by squares and triangles delimiting the area that something would occupy.
 I. e.
 The eye of the wolf compared with it's face.
 It's face is represented by a square, and the eye is about the left-up corner, represented by another, much smaller, square.
-After diagramming of the areas, I start with the easier parts.
+After diagramming of the areas, I started with the easier parts.
 The eye is a good example of it too.

 It's obviously like what good artists do with paper artworks when they draw ellipses with lighter pencils before actually doing the artwork.
 The polygonal shapes help to give an idea of how the final work will look like.
 The problem is that it doesn't do miracles: if the artist have a poor sense of proportions (like me) things don't come out that good most of the time.